 'Gamosa' to 'Joi Aai Asom', the signs of pride that shaped

-The Assamese 'gamosa' along with salutation 'Joi Aai Asom' and battle cry 'Ho!Ho!' has become the symbol of the protests raging the state against the amended Citizenship Act.
+The Assamese 'gamosa' and the salutation 'Joi Aai Asom' along with the cry 'Ho!Ho!' has become the symbol of the protests raging the state against the amended Citizenship Act.
 The 'gamosa', a white and red patterned cotton handwoven fabric, is traditionally offered to elders and guests as mark of respect and honour by Assamese people.

 It is being used by the protestors to assert their identity, which they claim has been threatened by the Act.
 "The cultural and linguistic identity of indigenous people of the state are at stake and we cannot tolerate this.